Welcome to the Office of College Counseling

 All courses except Fine Arts classes and PE are designated as Honors.

 - Beginning in 9th grade, students should have a personal email address and register for a Naviance Student account.
 Contact your College Counselor to get a Naviance registration code.

-- Monthly college counseling newsletters will be emailed to all High School parents and linked in the weekly Upper School e-Newsletters.
+- Regular (monthly or quarterly) college counseling newsletters will be emailed to all High School parents and linked in the weekly Upper School e-Newsletters.

 - Check the School Calendar on our website.

 - Upcoming college rep visits and workshops will be posted at the Office of College Counseling.